lacontrevoie/keycloak-altcha/README.md

 JAVA_HOME=/usr/lib/jvm/java-17-openjdk/  mvn clean compile package
 ```
 You will get two JAR files in the `target/` folder.
 The one you’re looking for is `keycloak-altcha-jar-with-dependencies.jar`.

+## Maintenance

+This project is maintained by [La Contre-Voie](https://lacontrevoie.fr/) for internal use and is meant to be shared with anyone who needs it.

+We need money to pay people to maintain this project, among others.
+If you are using this work and can afford it, [please consider donating](https://lacontrevoie.fr/#faire-un-don).

 ## License